Yehia-Helwa/KerberosSDR-Automation/README.md

 YOU WILL NEED TO INSTALL NODE JS ON YOUR PI FOR THIS TO WORK - Check out https://github.com/nebrius/raspi-io/wiki/Getting-a-Raspberry-Pi-ready-for-NodeBots#installing-nodejs

-Since the Raspberry Pi uses chromium and not chrome you will also need to install the chromium webdriver:
+Since the Raspberry Pi uses chromium and not chrome you will also need to install the chromium webdriver.
+Check out https://www.youtube.com/watch?v=6LnJ1zW5464 if running into issues

+INSTALLING CHROMIUM WEBDRIVER

-sudo apt install chromium-browser chromium-codecs-ffmpeg sudo install npm npm install puppeteer-core@v1.11.0
+sudo apt install chromium-browser chromium-codecs-ffmpeg

-(if youre having issues check out this video https://www.youtube.com/watch?v=6LnJ1zW5464)
+sudo install npm

+npm install puppeteer-core@v1.11.0